chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 ```vim
 :%s/changeme/wf_request/g
 ```
 The below represents a template for creating a new entity.
-The following sql code does the following:
+The below sql code does the following:

-- creates an enum
+- creates an enum (for code)
 - adds comments to each enum value
-- creates a facade type table
+- creates a facade type table around the enum (for users)
-- creates the actual table
+- creates the actual table with a reference to the type
 - exposes the tables to the api schema
 - adds comments to each table
+- adds triggers to each table to set session data

 ```sql
 -- set session to show stk_superuser as the actor performing all the tasks